All Products

 image

-3. After you configure the parameters, click the SDK Sample Code tab to obtain the SDK sample code in the required programming language.
+3. After you configure the parameters, click the SDK Sample Code tab and choose the required language to obtain the corresponding sample code.

-For more information about how to implement lifecycle hooks in different runtimes of Function Compute, see Lifecycle hooks for function instances in different runtimes.
+For more information about how to implement lifecycle hooks in different runtimes, see Lifecycle hooks for function instances in different runtimes.

 Lifecycle hooks for function instances in different runtimes

-All runtimes in Function Compute support Init and PreStop hooks.
-The following table describes the methods to implement lifecycle hooks of instances in different runtimes.
+All runtimes in Function Compute support both Initializer and PreStop hooks.
+The following table describes the methods to implement lifecycle hooks in different runtimes.

 Runtime